Goodrum homers, Tigers rally late, beat White Sox 9-7 in 10 - Philly

+CHICAGO (AP) - Though a hip injury knocked him out of the game, a stirring comeback lifted Miguel Cabrera's spirits.

-CHICAGO (AP) - Niko Goodrum hit a two-run homer after replacing the injured Miguel Cabrera, and the Detroit Tigers rallied to beat the White Sox 9-7 in 10 innings in Chicago's chilly home opener Thursday.
+Niko Goodrum hit his first major league homer after replacing Cabrera early in the game, and the Detroit Tigers rallied to beat the White Sox 9-7 in 10 innings to spoil Chicago's chilly and snowy home opener Thursday.

+"I was kind of nervous, because when you don't play and you watch, you feel a lot of excitement, you know?"
+Cabrera said.
+"When you're in the field, you react.
+When you watch the game, you feel like you can't do anything.
+It was fun to watch the guys.
+I feel proud of my team."

+The two-time AL MVP jammed his hip when he tripped and fell rounding first on a single in the first inning.
+It tightened up when he played the field, and Goodrum replaced him at first base in the second inning.

+Things didn't get much better for the Tigers until the game was just about over.
+But trailing 7-4 in the ninth and down to their last strike twice, they turned it around in a hurry.

-Goodrum's shot with two outs in the ninth got the comeback going.
-The White Sox were leading 7-4 when he drove a 3-2 fastball from Joakim Soria out to right-center to cut the lead to one.
-Nicholas Castellanos singled and Victor Martinez tied it with an RBI double, drawing boos from a sparse crowd.
+Goodrum drove a 3-2 fastball from Joakim Soria just over the wall in right-center to cut the lead to one.
+Nicholas Castellanos singled and Victor Martinez tied it with an RBI double that got past left fielder Leury Garcia.

 Mikie Mahtook singled leading off the 10th against Gregory Infante (0-1) and Jose Iglesias walked.
 One out later, Mahtook scored from third on a roller toward second by Leonys Martin that was hit too slowly to turn a double play, resulting in a forceout.
 Jeimer Candelario followed with an RBI single to make it 9-7.